 String Orchestra is a fantastic opportunity for you and your family.
 We know how busy students and families are and we are always proud to have accomplished athletes, dancers, actors, hobbyists, and other interesting people sign up for band.
 We try to schedule our rehearsals and concerts as sensitively as possible so students can still pursue their homework and outside interests.
 String Orchestra is yet another way to become a well-rounded person.
 Students involved in patrol at their elementary may make arrangements with the string orchestra teacher when conflicts arise.

 What instruments are available to study?

-The Cello and Bass are available at RHMS to play during class.You are to rent a cello or bass for home practice but you keep it at home and use the school instrument while in class.
+The cello and bass are available at RHMS to play during class.You are to rent a cello or bass for home practice.
+Keep rented instrument at home and use available cello or bass at school.

 What do we need?

 What equipment does my child need?

 3-rinder binder just for String Orchestra

 Music will be provided.We begin using books in December.

 Most families set their student up for success by renting a string instrument from two of the reputable string music stores in the area.
 If you already own an instrument in the family for your child to play, please have it checked out by one of the string orchestra directors to make sure it is playable.
 Please use a nametag on ALL cases.
 To find a quality instrument, we recommend inquiring at a music store that has a Luthier on site.

 I don't have my instrument or binder yet.
 Should I still START string orchestra?